MrNeuronix/IRISv2/README.md

 A new version of IRIS-X with strong modular system and RESTful service.
 IRISv2 is home automation system with voice control and REST API.
+This is core part of smart home system with no human interface.
+Interface is available from **IRISv2-Web** repository.

 [![Build Status](https://travis-ci.org/Neuronix2/IRISv2.png?branch=master)](https://travis-ci.org/Neuronix2/IRISv2)